nurainiaguse/camflow-provenance-lib/README.md

 ### v0.1.4

 ```
-- Allow to set tracking option on a particular file.
+- Allow to set tracking options on a file.
 - Adding function to flush relay buffer.
-- Fixing polling bug, that used a very large amount of CPU through bust wait.
+- Fixing polling bug, that used a very large amount of CPU through busy wait.
 - Edge renamed relation to align with W3C PROV model.
 - Examples moved to https://github.com/CamFlow/examples.
 - Install library to /usr/local